OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] Market Cap of the token*
 - [ ] On which exchanges is the token listed and what is its respective liquidity?*
 - [ ] Indicate volatility of the token using Gauntlet formula.
+- [ ] Total supply*
 - [ ] Emission schedule.

 ### Decentralization

 - [ ] How is this asset distributed amongst token holders?
-List the top 10 holders of the token and tag them in case they are known*
+List the top 10 holders, the percentage of each and tag them in case they are known*
 - [ ] List all the the privilege roles in the token contract*
 - [ ] Is pauseable?*
 - [ ] Has a blacklist?*
-- [ ] How many wallets hold the 50% of the supply ?

 ### Smart contract risk